php-gettext/Gettext/README.md

 ## Translator

 The class `Gettext\Translator` implements the gettext functions in php.
 Usefult if you don't have the native gettext extension for php or want to avoid problems with it.
-The translations are loaded from an array, so you have to use the `Gettext\Generators\PhpArray` generator.
+The fastest way to use it is loading the translations from an array, so you have to use the `Gettext\Generators\PhpArray` generator.

 ```php
 use Gettext\Translator;